ghc/ghc/README.md

 Hadrian is a new build system for the [Glasgow Haskell Compiler][ghc].
 It is based on [Shake][shake] and we hope that it will eventually replace the current [`make`-based build system][make].
-If you are curious about the rationale behind the project and the architecture of the new build system you can find more details in this [Haskell Symposium 2016 paper][paper] and this [Haskell eXchange 2016 talk][talk].
+If you are curious about the rationale behind the project and the architecture of the build system you can find more details in this [Haskell Symposium 2016 paper][paper] and this [Haskell eXchange 2016 talk][talk].

 The new build system can work side-by-side with the existing build system.
 Note, there is